 Claim your share of New York’s $250 million energy efficiency incentive pool through NYSERDA programs that reimburse 50-75% of upgrade costs, including air sealing, insulation improvements, and HVAC replacements.
 New homeowners qualify for expedited rebates when bundling three or more efficiency measures within the first year of ownership.

 Schedule a comprehensive home energy audit within 60 days of closing to identify the highest-impact improvements specific to your property.
-New York utilities subsidize these assessments at $50-100, and the resulting report prioritizes upgrades by payback period, helping you allocate …
+New York utilities subsidize these assessments at $50-100, and the resulting report prioritizes upgrades by payback period, helping you allocate renovation …

 Wooden house model on a kitchen table surrounded by a blank-display calculator, unmarked papers, a jar of coins, house keys, a lightbulb, and a wrench, with the background softly blurred in natural daylight.